atolab/zenoh-web/content/blog/2024-10-21-zenoh-firesong.md

 .await;
 ```

-For more information, please see the migration guide (TBD... migration guide missing).
+For more information, please see the [migration guide](https://zenoh.io/docs/migration_1.0/rust/#shared-memory).

 ---